erick-otenyo/deploy-geodjango-aws/heroku.md

     heroku addons:create heroku-postgresql:hobby-dev
     ```

-4. Configure Live Database on `settings.py`:
+4. Configure Live Database on `settings.py` Note we are using the postgis DATABASE.ENGINE:

     ```
     # keep this